Lecture 3: Schumpeterian Framework

 Goals of the Paper

-1. Research intensity is independent of firm size.
+- Research intensity is independent of firm size.

-This is simply the ratio of research investment to revenue, which is constant as both values scale linearly with number of products.
+This is simply the ratio of research investment to revenue, which is constant as both values scale linearly with number of products. - The distribution of research intensity is highly skewed, and a considerable fraction of firms report zero research.

-A highly skewed distribution of number of products yields the former, while the latter is not incorporated.
+A highly skewed distribution of number of products yields the former, while the latter is not incorporated. - Differences in research intensity across firms are highly persistent.

 The authors extend the model to include exogenous and persistent differences in innovation step size and cost.
-This gets the job done, but is somewhat ad hoc.
+This gets the job done, but is somewhat ad hoc. - Firm research investment follows essentially a geometric random walk.

-This arises because firms grow and shrink symmetrically by gaining and losing products, and this linearly affects research spending.
+This arises because firms grow and shrink symmetrically by gaining and losing products, and this linearly affects research spending. - The size distribution of firms is highly skewed.

-6. Smaller firms have a lower probability of survival, but those that survive tend to grow faster than larger firms.
+One could argue that this is true, however the distribution is still not fat tailed.
+Empirical studies have found the size distribution of firms to approximately Pareto. - Smaller firms have a lower probability of survival, but those that survive tend to grow faster than larger firms.
 Among larger firms, growth rates are unrelated to past growth or to firm size.

 The first clause of this statement holds true because firms exit only by losing their last product line.
 Additionally, conditioning on not exiting preferentially selects for firms that have not lost products, meaning they have in net gained more products than average.
 This does not arise with large firms, where we are far away from exit through product loss.